The impact of AI within customer service during an economic downturn

 Investment in artificial intelligence is the best way companies can not only survive, but also thrive given the current economy.
 Investments like these allow businesses across the globe to manage their costs all the while meeting their customers’ expectations at the same time.
 In fact, over half of business leaders have already used AI to drive large cost savings over the past year, leading 68 percent of companies to do the same over the next year.

 There are many ways artificial intelligence can help companies control costs.
 These can include chatbots to support service agents with large volumes of requests, decreasing the need for additional headcount.
 AI based chatbots can also make product recommendations at the point of checkout, acting as a sales rep and directly contributing to revenue.

 While these are just some of the many examples of how companies can creatively use AI to manage their operational costs, these investments will inevitably improve the customer experience through faster, more efficient service delivery.
 For instance, with AI enabling better personalization, companies can grow their revenues and differentiate themselves from the competition, as the majority of customers would rather purchase from a company who offers personalized service.

 To help you navigate this economic storm, we’ve broken down some of the top challenges companies across the world might face in the coming year as well as some actions you can take now or in the near future to meet these challenges.
 We’ll be discussing these challenges in this editorial series:

 - Growing your contribution to the business’ revenue

 - Leveraging your service team for ‘inside’ sales

 - Keeping customers, whether by increasing lifetime value or decreasing churn

 It’s no small job to adapt to change, build resiliency within your team, and manage uncertainty.
-We all have to be vigilant with our resources—people, budget, time, and tools—without sacrificing the customer experience.
-Constraint and creativity often walk hand-in-hand, and we know there are exciting strides ahead.
+The good news is, with AI, companies can remain vigilant with their resources–people, budget, time and tools–without sacrificing the customer experience.
+Constraint and creativity often walk hand-in-hand, and we know there are existing strides ahead.